precocity/gcp-retail-workshop-2018/ingestion/README.md

 <img src="assets/DataFlow-CustomerLoad-JobsPage.png" width="500px"/>

 **Step 6:** Now, let's go ahead and kick off other Dataflow jobs to load the rest of the tables.
 There's a helper script which has all the `gcloud` commands to kick off the batch load process for the rest of the tables.
-It requires 2 arguments, **[project-name]** and **[unique-dataflow-bucket-name]**

 ```
 cd ~/gcp-retail-workshop-2018/ingestion
-sh dataflow/scripts/submit-batch-jobs.sh [project-name] [unique-dataflow-bucket-name]
+sh dataflow/scripts/submit-batch-jobs.sh
 ```

 **Step 7:** While the other jobs start to run, you can verify that the `customer` table has been successfully loaded in the BigQuery page as shown below.